ElenaStoeva/web-development/design-plan/design-journey.md

 ```
 Final submission plan:

 1. Currently, when you submit the form on the edit page for a plant, you would get an error.
 I will fix this for the final submission.
+(DONE)
 2. Add image uploads to edit page and Add plant form.
 3. Make filters work - currently they don't do anything.
 4. Improve design of filter buttons as per feedback from Milestone 3.